-Upon the completion of this offering, we expect to have shares of common stock outstanding and no shares of preferred stock outstanding.
+Upon the completion of this offering, we expect to have 30,672,125 shares of common stock outstanding and no shares of preferred stock outstanding.
+The number of shares of common stock outstanding will not change as a result of this offering.